Bhavyateja04/campus-platform/campus-platform/docs/Info.md

 - Check prices
 - Exit long queues

-## Payment Options

-### Platform Service Fee

-Students pay a small service fee per order.

-Example:

-Order Amount ₹100 → Service Fee ₹5
-Order Amount ₹150 → Service Fee ₹10

-### Partial Advance Payment

-Students pay **50% of the order amount in the app**.

-When they arrive at the canteen:

-- They collect the order
-- Pay the remaining amount directly

-This reduces queues and improves service efficiency.

----

 # Placement Experience Sharing

 Students who get placed in companies can share their **interview experiences** to help juniors.